OWRC/interpolants/sources/webscraping.md

 output: html_document
 ---

-> Web scraping is the process of extracting data from websites
+> [Web scraping](https://en.wikipedia.org/wiki/Web_scraping) is the process of extracting data from websites through scheduled/automated scripts.

 On a nightly basis, data are extracted from a number of open data sources, whether they be:
 - **"APIs"**---That is databases that can be directly queried by sending a web-address (URL), fuch as: